 Secondly, a difference between the two datasets is the number of trials included in the decoding analyses.
 In our sample, less than half the trial number was used to train the classifier as compared to Partyka et al. (2019).
 The generous number of trials in the original study allowed to quantify the influence of trial number on the group difference for the core predictive processing effect.
 By repeating the analysis pipeline for a varying amount of randomly sampled trials we observed that Bayes Factors decreased with fewer trials and were pointing to no effects once going below 1,000 trials per carrier frequency.
 The current study included 1,500 trials per carrier frequency, which is likely on the boundary of finding predefined group effects.

 Overall, in combination with Partyka et al. (2019), our work clearly underlines the true presence of differences in terms of predictive processing between individuals with and without tinnitus.
 At the same time, distinct design choices impact the strength of the effects.
 Next to controlling for basic variables (age, sex, hearing loss), future studies using our paradigm and analysis approach should opt for a broader frequency spacing (>2 octaves) and ideally more than 2000 trials per carrier frequency in the random sequence.
 These recommendations are likely even more important for efforts of testing this paradigm using EEG, which normally comes with inferior data quality as compared to MEG.

+Next to implementing broader frequency spacing, future studies should also focus on the opposite direction, namely narrowing down the sound range around the individual tinnitus frequency.
+Recent MEG studies already focused on the tinnitus frequencies in their designs (Reisinger et al., 2023) and in terms of predictive coding, this approach can allow insights into the predictive processing of tinnitus vs non-tinnitus tones.

+Further, apart from the methodological specifications mentioned above, attention appears to be relevant in tinnitus as well, both in the generation and the formation of predictions (Durai et al., 2018; Roberts et al., 2013; Sedley et al., 2016).
+In the current study, we used a passive listening task including a movie to reduce attentional focus on the presented stimuli.
+Therefore, we can not draw conclusions whether differences in attention between the two groups had an influence on the effects.
+Future studies should include more manipulations of attention to investigate its relevance.

+Additionally, we rigorously controlled for hearing loss and ruled out any influence of tinnitus distress on the effects, however, we did not screen our participants for hyperacusis.
+This hypersensitivity to mild sounds is widely correlated with the sensation of tinnitus and underlying neural mechanisms are potentially intertwined with tinnitus processes (Schilling et al., 2023; Yukhnovich et al., 2023; Zheng, 2020).
+Screening for hyperacusis in future work can therefore reveal more details on participant characteristics influencing predictive processing.

 Conclusions